The Hidden Conversation Between You and Your Terminal

 Your shell, and every program it runs, never talks to the keyboard or the screen.
 It talks to one side of a kernel pipe.
 The emulator talks to the other side.
 The line discipline in the middle decides what each side actually sees.

-Once that picture is fixed, the rest of terminal behavior stops feeling mysterious. cat reading your input, Ctrl+C interrupting a sleeping process, vim reacting to arrow keys, ls printing colors only sometimes, all of it is the same pipe, viewed from different angles.
+Once that picture is fixed, the rest of terminal behavior stops feeling mysterious. cat reading your input, Ctrl+C interrupting a sleeping process, vim reacting to arrow keys, ls printing colors only sometimes, it is all the same pipe from our example, just viewed from a different angle each time.